 Come 2018, I was more certain about egg freezing.
 I considered having it done abroad but wanted to be near my family for emotional support.
 I got the advice of the strong women in my life—my mother, my sister, and my progressive friends who are mothers.
 My late father’s best friend, Tito J, who is a gynecologist in the US, walked me through the pros and cons.

 To see the difference in services, I consulted my friends K and Li who are patients of Kato and CARMI, respectively.
 I visited online forums.
 While there’s a huge community of Filipino couples who talk about IVF and IUI, there aren’t many single Pinay women who talk about elective egg freezing in the Philippines.

 In the end, I chose CARMI.
 I couldn’t let any other doctor handle my ovaries except for Dr. Aguilar.
 Each reproductive center has its own distinct culture and medical approach.
 CARMI may be the most expensive, but their technology is top-notch.
 I also appreciated how CARMI did not falsely advertise egg freezing as a magical and glorious procedure.
 Dr. Aguilar was transparent about the risks, stats, and costs from the start.

 The Dragon Is Ready

 In July 2019, I told Dr. Aguilar, “Doc, I’m 100% ready—physically, emotionally, and financially.”
-We scheduled my egg freezing procedure in September.
+We scheduled my egg freezing procedure in the Philippines in September.